MicrosoftDocs/win32/desktop-src/WinRM/installation-and-configuration-for-windows-remote-management.md

 Specifies the maximum time in milliseconds that the remote shell remains open when there's no user activity in the remote shell.
 The remote shell is deleted after that time.

-WinRM 2.0: The default is 180000.
+**WinRM 2.0**: The default is 180000.
 The minimum value is 60000.
 Setting this value lower than 60000 have no effect on the time-out behavior.

 ### MaxConcurrentUsers